Target level of study

 Faculty of Science

-Integrate eco-design into product design;
+Integrateeco-design into product design;

-Limit the energy resource requirements of products;
+Limit the energy requirements of products;

-Promote the responsible image of the company;
+Promote the company's responsible image;

 Graphic design